-Includes the basic botany, habits, habitats, and culture of ornamental and fruit trees.
-Emphasizes identification, selection, training, correct placement, planting, and all-around care of trees.
-Considers problems of pruning, fertilization, pests and diseases and their treatment.
-Uses demonstrations and field trips largely within the school facilities.
+This course includes the basic botany, habits, habitats, and culture of ornamental and fruit trees.
+The class emphasizes identification, selection, training, correct placement, planting, and all-around care of trees.
+The course considers problems of pruning, fertilization, pests and diseases and their treatment.
+The class uses demonstrations and field trips largely within the school facilities.